Student loan debt is now a $1.7 trillion problem in the U.S.

 - Your credit score

 In many cases, your repayment plan may require a combination of solutions to craft the right strategy for your needs.
-If you need help creating a plan that works for your budget and goals, complete the application so we can match you with the right service providers for your needs.
+If you need help creating a plan that works for your budget and goals, complete the application at the top of this page so we can match you with the right service providers for your needs.

 This is a loan used to consolidate federal student loan debt as long as you have one Direct or FFEL loan in the loans you currently hold.
 It can be used to quickly bring defaulted debt current, which makes you eligible for other solutions, such as Federal Repayment Plans and Public Service Loan Forgiveness.Explore the Federal Direct Consolidation Loan Solution »